appscode-cloud/docs/src/en/selfhost-setup/install/selfhosted-demo.md

 ### 6. Deploy AppsCode Platform

-Follow the documentation provided by AppsCode to deploy the AppsCode Platform on your system:
+Follow the documentation provided by AppsCode to deploy the AppsCode Platform on your system.
 - If using a public VM, follow the provided instructions to install k3s and deploy the platform.
 - If using a Kubernetes cluster, follow the deployment documentation.